rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/workshop-prereqs.md

 ## Code editor

-To make it quick and easy to create and edit project files, you need a code editor—preferably one that has support for syntax highlighting for both Solidity and Javascript
+To make it quick and easy to create and edit project files, you need a code editor—preferably one that has support for syntax highlighting for both Solidity and Javascript.

 - [VS Code](https://code.visualstudio.com) is a good choice if you don't already have one